-Lisa practices in the DC office on Monday, Thursday, Friday and two Saturdays a month.
-She practices in the VA office on Tuesday and Wednesday.
+Lisa practices in the DC office on Monday, Tuesday, Thursday, and Friday.
+She practices in the VA office 3 Saturdays a month.

 Angela joined the staff at Total Health Physical Therapy in August of 2011.
 She is a twenty-five-year veteran in physical therapy.
 Angela has practiced physical therapy in a variety of traditional PT practice settings, such as outpatient orthopedics, acute care hospitals, school-based practice, special-care nursery, and pediatrics.
 Angela received her PT degree from Mayo School of Health Related Sciences in Rochester, Minnesota in 1986.
 In 2000 she completed her Masters of Health Science degree from the University of Indianapolis with a focus on neuroscience, pediatric physical therapy, and manual therapy.
 Angela has a passion for teaching and sharing her knowledge, and in 1993 she became an APTA Certified Clinical Instructor.
 In 2004 Angela became a Certified Infant Massage Instructor through the International Infant Massage Association.
 She has taught continuing education classes in Pediatric Measurement Tools, and in adapting manual therapy to the pediatric client between 1999 and 2003.